Fermented red cabbage

 Choose your red cabbage.
 For practicality's sake, you'll want one that weighs less than 750g.

 Chop it up finely.
-I used the slicing blade on my food processor.
-You could also grate it.
+I used the slicing blade on my food processor for this batch.
+You could also grate it, as I do when making sauerkraut.
 Place in a large bowl, sprinkle the salt over, and start working it in by massaging it in your palms (for a softer result).
 Pause if your hands get tired then start again.
-After about five minutes, you can see how much liquid it generates.
+After a couple of minutes, you can see how much liquid it generates.
 The more, the better, but don't stress!

 Push the cabbage into the liquid and leave it for an hour or so to draw off even more liquid.
-Now transfer it to a sealable plastic container, and add enough water to cover it by a quarter of an inch, and again push the cabbage down so it is submersed.
+Now transfer it to a sealable plastic container, and add enough water to cover it by a quarter of an inch, mix well, and taste it (both the cabbage and the brine).
+It should be salty but not unpleasantly so; think of the brine in jars of green olives.
+Add more salt or water until it's perfect).
+Again push the cabbage down so it is submersed.
 Pop on the lid, and leave it to ferment at room temperature.

 NB: The cabbage should always taste pleasant and a little acidic.
 If at any point it does not, something may have gone wrong, and it's probably best to discard it.